The Record of Decision is now available for viewing.

 The purpose of the Proposed Action is to provide modern instrumented airspace, sea space, testing and training areas, testing and training facilities, and range infrastructure to fully support current, emerging, and foreseeable future testing and training requirements.

 The Navy updated previously analyzed testing and training activities because analytical methods used in the 2002 analysis are not consistent with the current modeling and analyses in more recent Navy environmental documents for the same type of activities.
 Potential impacts were reexamined based on new science, data, and analytical methods.

 As part of the Proposed Action, the Navy proposes to continue implementing standard operating procedures designed to provide for safety and mission success.
 Additionally, the Navy is proposing to implement mitigation measures to avoid or minimize potential impacts from the alternatives being considered.
 The final suite of mitigation measures to be implemented will be determined during the consultation processes with regulatory agencies.

 Alternative 1 is the Navy preferred alternative because it includes the highest potential annual level of planned activities needed to ensure the Navy is ready to respond to a national emergency and to meet long-term requirements.

 The National Environmental Policy Act (NEPA) requires federal agencies to evaluate a range of reasonable alternatives to achieve the purpose of and need for the Proposed Action.
-In the Draft EIS/OEIS, the Navy analyzed the potential environmental impacts of three alternatives, including a No Action Alternative.
+In the Final EIS/OEIS, the Navy analyzed the potential environmental impacts of three alternatives, including a No Action Alternative.